 Jostein can trace his family’s roots to Sporaland farm for over 300 years.
 Sporaland farm has three home and building lots located about midway up the North Valley.
 The farm on the right in the photo below is where Jostein & Hjordis live along with their eldest son and his family.
 There are two homes on that property.

-Jostein and I share common great, great, great, great parents, Tore Toreson Kjosavik and his wife Magel.
+Jostein and I share common great, great, great, great grandparents, Tore Toreson Kjosavik and his wife Magel.
 Note that given his surname, Tore had a connection at some point in time to the Kjosavik farm.
 Our common relationship to Tore and Magel happened because my ancestor Gunnar Gunnarson Veraland married their daughter Gunnhild in 1798.
 Gunnar worked the Skjelbrei farm from 1805 to 1820.
-The family then moved to Sporaland were he worked and lived till his death in 1845.
+The family then moved to Sporaland where he worked and lived till his death in 1845.
 Gunnhild died earlier at Sporaland which was also the place of her birth.
 Gunnar clearly had an earlier association to Veraland farm but that history was not available.

 Gunnar Gunnarson Veraland was born in Høle in 1768.
 His parents, Gunnar Bendiksson and his wife Joren were also born there in about 1740.
 Høle is located along the Høgsfjorden and within easy eye sight of the entrance to a side fjord called the Lysefjord.
 The Lauvvik Ferry Pier is close to Høle and provides an even better view of the Lysefjord entrance.